yoshioterada/AzureAD-Login-Auth/README.md

 5. Build and Deploy "AzureAD-Login-WebApp" to GlassFish/Payara

-6. Configure the Active Directory on Microsoft Azure
+6. Configure the Active Directory on Microsoft Azure<br>
    Note: Please register the application as "Native Client Application"?
    After register it, please get the client ID from Azure Portal and copy & paste to the following code of AzureAD-Custom-Realm project.